-Centre on Justice, Law and Society (CJLS)
+Centre for Justice, Law and Society (CJLS)

-Centre on Justice, Law and Society (CJLS)
+Centre for Justice, Law and Society (CJLS)

 Who we are

 CJLS's main objective is to support and develop scholarly activity, research, and research-led teaching in the School.
 It focuses on the study of law, institutions, and governance in the context of current societal issues and challenges.
-It adopts a critical, multidisciplinary perspective and a local, regional, global focus.
+It adopts a critical, multidisciplinary perspective and a local, regional, and global focus.

 CJLS aims to be an inclusive forum that brings together scholars from across the institution, who are at different stages of their careers, to develop individual and collaborative projects.
 CJLS provides support for the development of PhD, early and mid-career researchers and aims at fostering external links.